March 31, 2025

 Training methods

-Because information from all possible sources bombards us around the clock, critical thinking is more important than ever.
-In this article, you will learn how to encourage your learners in online courses to think critically and develop their own solutions using the learning methodology of Socratic Questioning.
+Because information from all sorts of sources bombards us around the clock, critical thinking is more important than ever.
+In this article, you will learn how to motivate your learners in online courses using the Socratic Questioning method to think critically and develop their own solutions.

 "I know that I know nothing."

-There is much to discuss about what exactly the Greek philosopher Socrates meant by this thought.
-However, it is well known and undisputed that he engaged extensively in the development of his students.
-He helped them, among other things, gain new insights by prompting them with appropriate questions to discover the solution to a matter for themselves.
+There is much to discuss regarding exactly what the Greek philosopher Socrates meant by this thought.
+However, it is well-known and undisputed that he extensively engaged in promoting his students.
+He helped them gain new insights by encouraging them through suitable questions to find out the solution to an issue by themselves.

-The principle of Socratic Questioning as a didactic method directs the learning process through structured questions.
-Instead of imparting knowledge in a lecture format, this technique encourages learners to develop their own answers, question assumptions, and consider different perspectives.
-This learning methodology differs from simply asking questions in that it systematically stimulates reflection and encourages learners to think more deeply about a topic.
+The principle of Socratic Questioning as a didactic method guides the learning process through structured questions.
+Instead of imparting knowledge in a lecturing manner, this technique encourages learners to develop their own answers, challenge assumptions, and consider different perspectives.
+This learning methodology differs from simple questioning in that it systematically stimulates reflection and enables learners to think more deeply about a topic.

 The 6 Types of Socratic Questioning

-In Socratic Questioning, there are 6 central questioning techniques that you can strategically use to promote your course participants’ critical thinking:
+In Socratic Questioning, there are 6 central questioning techniques that you can deliberately use to promote the critical thinking of your participants:

 1. Clarification Questions

-• Example: “Can you explain that in more detail?”
+• Example: "Can you explain that more clearly?"

-• Application in E-Learning: Include a question in your quiz that prompts participants to clarify a vague definition in their own words.
+• Application in E-Learning: Include a question in your quiz that asks learners to clarify a vague definition in their own words.

 2. Questioning Background Assumptions

-These questions uncover hidden assumptions and biases that influence the thought process.
+These questions uncover hidden assumptions and prejudices that affect the thinking process.

 • Example: "What assumptions underlie this statement?"